1. Home

 Solar Inverter Sizing

-In the real world, however, you will rarely achieve your inverter's nameplate power rating, which is measured at Standard Test Conditions or STC.
+In the real world, however, you will rarely achieve your inverter's nameplate power rating, which is measured at Standard Test Conditions, or STC.
 Instead, your typical daily activities may end up 10% to 20% below the nameplate power rating.
 To keep costs down, inverters are often selected with an input power rating lower than your solar panel array’s maximum output.

 Inverter clipping explained

-So while you may “throw away” this extra electricity, inverter clipping typically only occurs at the height of the afternoon during the most productive days of the year.
+So while you may throw away this extra electricity, inverter clipping typically occurs only at the height of the afternoon during the most productive days of the year.
 Therefore, most installers favor solar inverters designed to handle the average amount of daily power to keep total installation costs low, even if it means losing a little bit of solar electricity generation in peak conditions.

 Local Solar Inverter Regulations